otaniemi-triforce/M.A.T.C.H./README.md

 Creating tournament with 5 divisions -> This will create a tournament with 5 divisions.
 Each player registers 5 individual characters that will fight in their respective divisions.
 With eight players, this means 7 * 5 = 35 matches will be played.

-From above one can easily see that tournament with several divisions can take considerable time.
+From the above examples one can easily see that tournament with several divisions can take considerable time...especially so if you have many players.

 (*) With 2500 characters, we could figure out the offset value with reasonable accuracy within 3-4 tournaments if we put our minds to it.

 Using the Discord bot
 ----